AI Insights score and explanation

 - Country and location mismatches

-How to enable and interpret the AI Insights Score
+How to enable and interpret the AI Insights score

-While the AI Insights Score is enabled by default for new customers, Administrators can enable or disable the AI Insights Score by navigating to Settings / System / AI & Machine Learning and navigating to the AI Insights Score Settings.
+While the AI insights score is enabled by default for new customers, Administrators can enable or disable the AI insights score by navigating to Settings / System / AI & Machine Learning and navigating to the AI Insights score settings.
 Once activated, the score appears for new transactions and alerts.

 The AI Insights Score complements SEON’s rule-based Fraud Score.
 Rules remain transparent and under your control, while the AI Insights Score provides an additional layer of intelligence, reveals the rationale behind the score and catches patterns that static rules and human analysis might miss.